 They are going to try to look for him in the river near the lodge where he was staying.
 It seems they found a hole in the ice.

-I am relaxing at home after work, playing around on the computer.
-Someone has shut Whitethumbs’ computer off.
+I am at home after work, staring at the computer.
+Someone has shut off Whitethumbs’ computer.

 Whitethumbs has gone offline.